We support the mission and ministry of our congregation through excellence and creativity in generating revenue.

 A summer yard sale was re-instituted in 2003.
 It usually brings in about $1,000 - $2,000.
 In 2007, we added an annual Pancake Brunch concurrent with the yard sale.

 The sky is the limit as we go forward.
 The Fundraising Committee is always considering new, unique, easy, profitable ideas and opportunities to do a little fundraising.
-Share your ideas with us.
+Share your ideas with us and let us know if you can help.